assertj/assertj/CONTRIBUTING.md

 Thank you for your interest in contributing to AssertJ assertions!

-We appreciate your effort and to make sure that your pull request is easy to review, we ask you to make note of the following guidelines:
+We appreciate your effort and to make sure that your pull request is easy to review, we ask you to make note of the following guidelines including legal contributor agreement:

 * If you contribute to Java 8 feature, please work in java-8 branch.
 * Use **[AssertJ code Eclipse formatting preferences](src/ide-support/assertj-eclipse-formatter.xml)** (for IntelliJ IDEA users, you can import it)